didaquis/typescript-anotaciones/README.md

 	male: true
 }

-// TypeScript no te permitirá hacer esto gracias a "unknown" if (user.age > 25) {
+// TypeScript no te permitirá hacer esto gracias a 'unknown' if (user.age > 25) {
 	// ...
 }